History of the Philippines

-Earliest hominin activity in the Philippine archipelago is dated back to at least 709,000 years ago.
-Homo luzonensis, a species of archaic humans, was present on the island of Luzon at least 67,000 years ago.
-The earliest known anatomically modern human was from Tabon Caves in Palawan dating about 47,000 years.
+The history of the Philippines dates from the earliest hominin activity in the archipelago at least by 709,000 years ago.
+Homo luzonensis, a species of archaic humans, was present on the island of Luzon at least by 134,000 years ago.The earliest known anatomically modern human was from Tabon Caves in Palawan dating about 47,000 years.
 Negrito groups were the first inhabitants to settle in the prehistoric Philippines.
-By around 3000 BC, seafaring Austronesians, who form the majority of the current population, migrated southward from Taiwan.
+These were followed by Austroasiatics, Papuans, and Austronesians.
+By around 3000 BCE, seafaring Austronesians, who form the majority of the current population, migrated southward from Taiwan.